Legacy lives here.

 C — Constitutional Promises

-As Frederick Douglass once said, “The Constitution is a glorious liberty document.”
-But he also understood that its power depends on the courage of those who demand that its words apply to everyone.
+Frederick Douglass called the Constitution “a glorious liberty document,” but he also understood that its power depends on the courage of those who insist that its words apply to everyone.

 Did You Know